open-telemetry/opentelemetry-specification/specification/opentracing-compatibility.md

 - An OpenTelemetry `Tracer` MUST be used to create `Span`s.
 - A `CorrelationContextManager` MUST be used to create the `CorrelationContext` objects used to implement the OpenTracing `Span` baggage.
-- A `Propagator` MUST be used in order to perform inject and extract operations.
+- A set of `Propagator` MUST be leveraged in order to perform inject and extract operations.

 ### Create a Tracer Shim